Stevie Nicks: 1948–1971: Early life and career beginnings

-Stephanie Lynn "Stevie" Nicks was born at Good Samaritan Hospital in Phoenix, Arizona to Jess and Barbara Nicks.
+Stephanie Lynn "Stevie" Nicks was born at Good Samaritan Hospital in Phoenix, Arizona to Barbara (1927–2011) and Jess Nicks.
 Nicks is of German, English, Welsh, and Irish ancestry.

-Nicks's grandfather, Aaron Jess "A.J."
+Nicks had a brother, Christopher, who was five years her junior.
+Her grandfather, Aaron Jess "A.J."
 Nicks Sr., taught Nicks to sing duets with him by the time she was four years old.
 Nicks's mother was protective, keeping her at home "more than most people" and fostered in her daughter a love of fairy tales.

 As a toddler, Stephanie could only pronounce her name as "tee-dee", which led to her nickname of "Stevie".